mrsimpson/slides-data-in-motion/slides.md

 ### Using a Stream Processor unlocks the world of ... event processing

+<!--
 ... and unlocks new capabilities

-<!--
-well, this is self-explanatory
 -->

 ---